rhomobile/rhomobile-docs/eb/en/edge/guide/configreference.md

 ## VoidConnection
 ### TrackConnection
 This value should be 0 or 1.
 By default it's value is 0.
 It implies whether the application is going to use this feature or not.
 When its value is 0 it is NOT going to use the feature else otherwise.
 The feature is to try to connect to a particular URL mentioned in the "HostURL" element.
 Whenever connectivity is lost, it will display a pop up message.
-Whenever Connectivity is established the pop up meaage will be disappered.
-If connection is not established during timeout value, it will navigate to badlink page.
+Whenever Connectivity is established the pop up message will disappear.
+If connection is not established during timeout value, it will navigate to the badlink page.
 On windows, if this feature is enabled, it will display a non modal dialog whenever connectivity goes, whereas in case of Android it will display a modal dialog and user will be blocked from performing any UI actions.
-On windows as it is a non modal dialog, user still can continue work on the parent screen until the timeout occurs.
+On Windows as it is a non modal dialog, user still can continue work on the parent screen until the timeout occurs.
 However it is not recommended to access the back ground application when the  connection checking window is being shown.

 **Possible Values**